Apollo 440: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Media appearances

 Over 50 different Apollo tracks have featured in movies, trailers, TV, games and ads worldwide, including globally branded cars, beers, soft drinks, phones, audio and software.
 They have also written two entire soundtracks for the Sony PlayStation and provided the themes for ITV World Cup '98 and Formula 1 2000 to 2002 coverage, as well as Liverpool F.C.'s Official 2006 FA Cup song.